abadd0n/seqan/manual/source/Tutorial/HowTo/UseCases/Lagan.rst

 The contents of different files can be loaded with subsequent calls of :dox:`SeqFileIn#readRecord`.
 As we want the user to specify the files via command line, our application will parse them using the :dox:`ArgumentParser` and store them in an option object.

+.. includefrags:: demos/tutorial/lagan/assignment1.cpp
+    :fragment: include

+.. includefrags:: demos/tutorial/lagan/assignment1.cpp
+    :fragment: sequences

 We will call the reference seqH and the query seqV.

+In your first assignment we will begin writing a function that will allow us to to create a seed chain.
+The function will look something like this:

+.. includefrags:: demos/tutorial/lagan/assignment1.cpp
+    :fragment: createSeedChainHead

-In your first assignment you need to complete a given code template and implement a way to create a q-gram-index with variable size based on the reference.
+For now you will only need to complete a given code template and implement a way to create a q-gram-index with variable size based on the reference.
-We will use Open Addressing in order to have maximum q-gram-size of 31.
+We will use Open Addressing in order to be able to have the user enter a maximum q-gram-size of 31.

 Assignment 1
 """"""""""""